0xAX/asm/CONTRIBUTING.md

 ## Create an issue

 If you have any improvement ideas, notice a missing feature or a bug, create a GitHub issue by clicking **Issues -> New issue** in GitHub.
-Make sure to fill the issue template with the detailed destription of the bug or suggested improvements.
+Make sure to fill the issue template with the detailed description of the bug or suggested improvements.
 Provide proper argumentation and screenshots, if necessary.

 If you find any existing issue to work on, you are welcome to open a PR with a fix.